cfpb/design-manual/page-components/form-fields.md

 <div class="lead-in">
-This page covers use cases, specs, accessibility and responsive considerations for major form field UI components. <br><br>
+This page covers use cases, specs, accessibility, and responsive considerations for major form field UI components.

 In general, forms should be as simple and direct as possible to minimize scrolling (think mobile first).
 Keep your queries to a minimum, and ask only what is absolutely needed.
 Make inputs as self-explanatory as possible, with a minimum of helper text.
 </div>